ForwardStar/gfe_driver/README.md

 sh scripts/run_concurrent.sh radixgraph
 ```

-which runs with 64 threads with read thread ratio 0.25, 0.5 and 0.75.
+which runs with with 4, 8, 16, 32 read/write threads.

-To execute updates and 2-hop neighbor queries concurrently, firstly comment lines 153-166 in ``experiment/graphalytics.cpp`` and uncomment lines 169-182.
+To execute updates and 2-hop neighbor queries concurrently, firstly comment lines 161-169 in ``experiment/graphalytics.cpp`` and uncomment lines 172-180.
 Then execute the same command as above.

 Repeat the process by replacing ``radixgraph`` to ``stinger7-ref``, ``g1_v6-ref-ignore-build``, ``livegraph3_ro``, ``teseo.13``, ``sortledton.4``, ``bvgt`` and ``gtx``.